saponace/alis-server/README.md

 instructions detailed [here](documentation/services-and-setup-instructions.md).

-### Note
+### Notes
-- All configs are stored in the editable file ./alis-erver.config
+- All configs are stored in the editable file ./alis-server.config
 - There will be config files generated in /mnt.
 If it is the first install, you might want to copy these files to the device that will be mounted to /mnt.
 If it is a reinstall, you can delete these files
 - Further documentation (technical and functionnal) can be found [here](documentation/)